NOTE: This documentation references many concepts addressed in the glossary of terms. Please visit this page before you continue.

 Note: Policy regime (pr) and timestamp (ts) are optional.
 Flags are required if the action is

 set.
-For more detail on the consent flags format, please refer to Consent Flags section of the DMP Consumer Rights Management Concepts and Glossary document.
+If timestamp field is passed it must be in Unix epoch format.
+Mobile Device types (dt) need to be lowercase For more detail on the consent flags format and device type settings, please refer to Consent Flags section of the Audience Studio Consumer Rights Management Concepts and Glossary document.

 Examples of valid records: